cjmalloy/jasper-ui/README.md

    2. Subscriptions: List of tags to show on your home page
    3. Themes: (optional) Override the theme for the entire site.
 Will cause custom tag themes to be ignored.
-3. Queue: (matches `queue/`) Work Queue for assigning or tracking work and paying workers.
-Requires the invoice plugin to pay workers.
-Adds data:
-   1. Approvers: list of user tags to send invoices to
-   2. Bounty: (optional) payment for responses to items in the queue.
-   3. Max Age: (optional) max age Refs in the queue to be considered active.
-Refs in the queue older than this will have an expired icon when viewed from the queue tag page.
 ### Plugins
 1. **Inbox:** Enables notifications when installed.
 You receive a notification when someone posts a response to yours.
 Activates the envelope icon button in the settings area of the client.